DefiLlama/docs/spreadsheet-functions/templates.md

+# Templates

-# Helpful templates to get you started
+Helpful templates to get you started with your analysis.

 ### **Stablecoin Yield Finder**